cockroachdb/docs/v21.1/cockroach-start.md

 The `--storage-engine` flag is used to choose the storage engine used by the node.
 Note that this setting applies to all [stores](#store) on the node, including the [temp store](#temp-dir).

-<span class="version-tag">Changed in v21.1:</span> As of v21.1, CockroachDB always uses the [Pebble storage engine](architecture/storage-layer.html#pebble).
+{% include_cached new-in.html version=v21.1 %} As of v21.1, CockroachDB always uses the [Pebble storage engine](architecture/storage-layer.html#pebble).
 As such, `pebble` is the default and only option for the `--storage-engine` flag.

 {{site.data.alerts.callout_danger}}
 If you specified `--storage-engine=rocksdb` when starting nodes with v20.2, be sure to change that to `--storage-engine=pebble` or remove the flag entirely before [upgrading to v21.1](upgrade-cockroach-version.html).
 Pebble is intended to be bi-directionally compatible with the RocksDB on-disk format, so the switch will be seamless during the upgrade process.